-University is pretty expensive these days.. if you looking at a few destinations with FREE, or really damn cheap, tuition, then we can help you decide.
+University is pretty expensive these days.. if you are looking for erasmus countries with the cheapest tuition then we can help you decide.

 There’s some incredible universities in here too!

 Many universities also offer their degrees in English, making the idea of studying there very attractive indeed.